 NSAIDs come in different strengths.
 Treatment usually starts with a low dose.

 Your doctor will adjust the dose depending on the type of NSAID, the condition for which it is being used and whether or not your symptoms are relieved.

 To minimise side effects, the lowest dose that controls symptoms is usually recommended.

 Can other medicines be taken with NSAIDs?

-To minimise side effects, sometimes a medicine to protect the stomach may be given (see page 3).
+To minimise side effects, sometimes a medicine to protect the stomach may be given (see below: Are there any side effects?).

 NSAIDs may be used with other arthritis medicines including: